dmbarbour/glas/docs/GlasDesign.md

 Glas modules are typically represented by files and folders.
 Dependencies between Glas modules must be acyclic (i.e. a directed acyclic graph), and dependencies across folder boundaries are structurally restricted.
 Every module will deterministically compute a value.

-To compute the value for a file `foo.ext`, the Glas system will compile the file binary according to a program defined in a module named `language-ext`.
-Although there is a special exception for bootstrapping, most syntax will be user-defined.
-The value of a folder is the value of its contained `public` file.
+To compute the value for a file `foo.ext`, the Glas system will compile the file binary using a program defined in module `language-ext`.
+Most syntax is user-defined in the module system excepting [g0](GlasZero.md) for bootstrapping.
 File extensions compose.
-For example, to compute the value for `foo.xyz.json` we first apply `language-json` to the file binary to compute an intermediate value, then apply `language-xyz` to that intermediate value.
-Thus, source input for language modules can be arbitrary Glas values.
-Relatedly, if a file has no extension, its value is the file binary.
+For example, to compute the value for `foo.xyz.json` we first apply `language-json` to compute an intermediate value, then apply `language-xyz` to compute the value of the `foo` module.
+If a file has no extension, its value is the file binary.
 Files and folders whose names start with `.` are hidden from the Glas module system.

-In addition to local modules within a folder, a GLAS_PATH environment variable will support search for installed modules in the filesystem.
-GLAS_PATH should be a list of folders split by semicolons (even on Linux).
-It is feasible to further extend search to include network resources.
+To compute the value for a folder `foo/`, we use the value of its contained `public` file.
+Folders are implicit boundaries for dependencies: a file can only reference other modules (files or subfolders) within the same folder, or reference global modules.

+Global modules are found using the GLAS_PATH environment variable, whose value should be a list of folders separated by semicolons.
+If there is no local module with a given name, we'll search for the first matching module on GLAS_PATH.
+It's best that all modules on GLAS_PATH are subfolders.
+Later, we might extend module search to a configurable distribution on the network.

 *Note:* Glas does not specify a package manager.
-I favor package managers suitable for community management and reproducible builds, such as Nix or Guix.
-Later, we might design a manager optimized for Glas.
+We can start with Nix or Guix, then later develop something more specialized.

 ## Data Model